Skip to content

 http://172.30.1.2/cgi-bin/update | jq .

-If internet access is not available, serve the bundle from the host system.
-Place the bundle file in a directory and start an HTTP server:
+If internet access is not available, serve the bundle file from the host system and use the host's USB interface address as the bundle URL:

 cd /path/to/bundles/